awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 pre: "<b>1. </b>"
 ---

-### Optional: Advanced Setup using a CloudFormation Template
+### Create Resource

-This section is **optional** and automates the creation of the AWS organizations data collection using a **CloudFormation template**.
-The CloudFormation template allows you to complete the lab in less than half the time as the standard setup.
-You will require permissions to modify CloudFormation templates, create an IAM role, create an S3 Bucket, and create an Glue Grawler. **If you do not have the required permissions skip over this section to continue using the standard setup**.
+To deploy the resource you need for this lab you have two options.
+You can deploy using a AWS CloudFormation template which allows you to complete the lab in less than half the time as the standard setup.
+Or, you can deploy manually if you do not have access to deploy using CloudFormation or would like hands one experience going through the steps.

-You will still need to create your IAM role in your Managment account **after** you have deployed the below.
-This can be see in the create IAM Role and Policies in Management account [step.]({{< ref "/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source" >}})

 {{%expand "Click here to continue with the CloudFormation Advanced Setup" %}}